shashankkittu86/Hello-World/README.md

 then created a branch.
 then edited the text.
 and then saving the changes.
 Thanks for changes.
-Ww will merge to master and see the changes.
+We will merge to master and see the changes.